 4. Mapping Ranges

-Upon first seeing the new Aeroplan’s distance-based award chart, many Canadians will naturally ask, “So, which cities are within which distance bands from where I live?”
+Upon first becoming familiar with the Aeroplan Flight Reward Chart, many Canadians will naturally ask, “So, which cities are within which distance bands from where I live?”

-Therefore, an additional Great Circle Mapper feature that’s certain to be very useful is the ability to map ranges of distance from a given central point, which allows you to visualize the answer to this question.
+Therefore, an additional useful Great Circle Mapper feature is the ability to map ranges of distance from a given central point, which allows you to visualize the answer to this question.